 Loading the pellets is from the top and very easy.
 For a little over a $100 this airgun is a good deal overall.

 2012 update: The seals have finally failed in this gun.
-So now it just looks good.
+Resealing it is a real PITA, So now it just looks good.
+RIP model E.